rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Create elevation change VFX if available if caster.gameState and caster.gameState.vfx then
-            -- Use the specified VFX if provided in the event, otherwise use a default based on elevation local effectType = nil

-            -- First check if the event has a custom vfx specified if event.vfx and type(event.vfx) == "string" then effectType = event.vfx
-                print("[EventRunner] Using custom elevation VFX: " .. effectType)
-            else
-                -- Fall back to default VFXs based on elevation direction if event.elevation == "AERIAL" then
-                    effectType = Constants.VFXType.ELEVATION_UP
-                else
-                    effectType = Constants.VFXType.ELEVATION_DOWN
-                end
-            end

-            local params = {
+            -- Interim Approach: Generate an EFFECT event to handle VFX consistently local effectEvent = {
+                type = "EFFECT",
+                source = "caster",
+                target = event.target,
+                -- If the event has a custom vfx specified, use it as an override effectOverride = (event.vfx and type(event.vfx) == "string") and event.vfx or nil, -- Provide elevation metadata for the resolver affinity = event.affinity, -- Use affinity from original event attackType = "utility",    -- Elevation is a utility spell type manaCost = event.manaCost or 1,
+                tags = { MOVEMENT = true, [event.elevation == "AERIAL" and "ELEVATE" or "GROUND"] = true },
-                duration = 1.0,
+                rangeBand = caster.gameState.rangeState,
                 elevation = event.elevation,
-                source = caster.name
+                duration = 1.0
             }

-            -- Use our safe VFX creation helper, targeting the wizard's coords safeCreateVFX(
-                caster.gameState.vfx,
-                "createElevationEffect",
-                effectType,
-                targetWizard.x,
-                targetWizard.y,
-                params
-            )
-        end
+            -- Process the effect event, which will use the VisualResolver internally -- This ensures consistent visual handling for all effects EventRunner.handleEvent(effectEvent, caster, target, spellSlot, results)

+            -- Note: The above approach is cleaner than calling VisualResolver directly -- as it ensures all event parameters are properly passed through end

         return true